cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 called a VOPRF.
 A VOPRF ensures clients can verify that the server used a specific private key during the execution of the protocol.
 A VOPRF can also be partially-oblivious, called a POPRF.
 A POPRF allows clients and servers to provide public input to the PRF computation.
-This document an OPRF, VOPRF, and POPRF instantiated within standard prime-order groups, including elliptic curves.
+This document specifies an OPRF, VOPRF, and POPRF instantiated within standard prime-order groups, including elliptic curves.